 As a percussionist he is focused on extended techniques which emphasize textural sound, friction, sympathetic vibration, sustained tones and the use of found objects.
 Whether working in sparse sound with a single drum and cymbal or frenetic contexts on the drum kit, improvisation is crucial to his practice as generative method and non-hierarchical exchange of ideas.

-In field recording practice he listens and interacts with sites and objects.
-Specific interests in land use and delineation through disuse, excess, contamination, decay, and slippage between infrastructure and open space lead to noticing how intentional and incidental details of places continually emerge, erode, and reassemble.
+In fieldwork he listens and interacts with places and objects.
+Specific interests in land use focus his recordings on disuse, excess, contamination, decay, transit, and remediation.
+Noticing relationships between infrastructure and open space, he places microphones where intentional and incidental details of a site emerge, erode, and reassemble.

-Electronic sound features in his work through the use of cassette tapes, location recording playback, computer software, feedback systems and various means of amplification.
+Electronic sound is present in his work through the use of feedback systems, tape, computer software, and various means of amplification.

 Based in San Francisco, California, Kevin collaborates across disciplines and borders having performed in the US, Mexico, Europe, UK, Japan, South Korea, China and Taiwan with musicians, dancers, filmmakers, writers and visual artists.
 In addition to making live and recorded sound and music, he works with installation, text, photography, and video.